 Day 7 — Killarney National Park

 Leave the Dingle Peninsula and drive to Killarney, the gateway to Killarney National Park.
-Meet a local guide for a cycling tour of the park, following a loop trail through mossy old growth forests and past historic landmarks.
+Check in to your hotel and enjoy some free time to explore this UNESCO Biosphere—its lakes and rolling hills are intertwined with peaceful trails.
+After lunch on your own in town, meet a local guide for a cycling tour of the park, following a loop trail through mossy old growth forests and past historic landmarks.
 Explore the ruins of Muckross Abbey, once attacked by Oliver Cromwell’s forces, and get a sense of rural life at the working Muckross Traditional Farms.
 Pedal past the lakeside Muckross House and admire Torc Waterfall, which tumbles some 75 feet down a rocky mountainside.
-After lunch on your own in town, check in to your hotel.
-During a free afternoon, set out to explore more of this UNESCO Biosphere—its lakes and rolling hills are intertwined with peaceful trails.
 Later this evening, meet up for dinner at a popular local pub.
 (B,D)

 Day 8 — Killarney / Gap of Dunloe

 A quick morning drive brings you to the historic Kate Kearney House, the starting point for today’s hike through the Gap of Dunloe.
 Carved by the retreating glaciers of the last Ice Age, this picturesque pass separates MacGillycuddy’s Reeks, Ireland’s tallest mountains, from the Purple Mountains.
 Follow the trail beneath the looming peaks, crossing the old stone Wishing Bridge and skirting gem-like lakes and green pastures scattered with sheep.
-Enjoy a picnic lunch at a scenic spot, then walk on to Lord Brandon's cottage at the end of the pass.
-From here, board a boat for a relaxing ride across Killarney’s lakes to Ross Castle.
+Enjoy a picnic lunch at Lord Brandon's cottage at the end of the pass.
+From here, board a boat for a relaxing ride across Killarney’s lakes to Ross Castle and opt to explore its ruins.
 Late this afternoon, transfer back to town and enjoy an evening on your own.
 (B,L)

 Hiking: 7 miles, paved trail; minimal elevation gain.